Author: Ron Graham

 This is the strongest exhortation of all in the letter to the Hebrews.
 It is strong about the assurance we can have, but it is also strong about the end of those who "go on sinning wilfully".

 We are urged to "hold fast to the confession of our hope without wavering, for he who promised is faithful".
-To this end —the Hebrew writer urges— we should stimulate and encourage one another.
-Nor should we get into the habit of staying away from our gatherings where we are taught and encouraged.
+To this end —the Hebrew writer urges— we should stimulate and encourage one another and not get into the habit of staying away from our gatherings where we are taught and encouraged.

 The Hebrew writer designs his words to shake us out of any complacency, and of any soft view of grace that might make us think that "sinning wilfully" does not incur the wrath of God.